vdmitriyev/services-to-wordcloud/README.md

 ### About

 Tiny python utility that converts data crawled from different services into cloud of words.
+Utility represents collection of the different python scripts.
+Folder [services](services) contains the services supported with their more detailed description (installation, usage, etc.).
+Folder [services-to-wordcloud](services-to-wordcloud) contains the list of python scripts that are taking data acquired from particular service and transform data into  cloud of word.

 ### Supported Services so Far
 * [Twitter](https://twitter.com/)